We moved to Houston in 1980, before my sophomore year in high school. That summer I attended my first Major League baseball game.

 Sometime in the middle of the game Billy Hatcher hit a foul ball outside of first that came right at me.
 I leaned over the railing and reached to the ground, trapping the ball against the wall.
 But my momentum was carrying me onto the field and even though my dad tried holding my legs, I fell.
 When I looked up, Darryl Strawberry was standing a few feet away.
 The crowd went wild.
 I hopped back into the stands and everyone was patting me on the back, but a minute later a Houston cop came down and took me into the breezeway where he took my ball and said I had no business going onto the field.
 I told him to send me out of the stadium if he must, but I wanted that ball.
 He said no, and told me to go back to my seat before he threw me in jail.
 As I walked away I looked back and watched him put the ball into his pocket.
 When I got back to my seat, people were asking where the ball was.
 I told them the story and between innings a woman went down to the Astros dugout and summoned Phil Garner.
 Garner looked over at me and gave her a ball, which she handed to me.
 It was Garner’s wife.
 We were sitting amongst the wives and family of the Astros.
 But of course we were.

 The game went back-and-forth for 16 grueling innings, until the Astros finally succumbed to the Mets–who went on to beat Bill Buckner’s Red Sox and win the World Series.
-After the game, we stayed in our amazing seats and sat in stunned silence for a good thirty minutes.
-There were tears.
-It was the most intense and sports memory of my lifetime.
+After the game, we stayed in our amazing seats sitting in stunned silence for a good thirty minutes.
+And there were plenty of tears.
+It remains the most intense sports memory of my lifetime.

 The next day at work all the guys said they saw me fall onto the field.
 Even my boss, who didn’t seem to mind.
 And of course Vinny and Joey were gloating and obnoxious.
 Thanks to them, and that game, I’ve rooted against the Mets ever since.